 At the prestigious private school Belmont Academy, Teddy Crutcher has been named Teacher of the Year.
 Teddy will do anything to help his students succeed, and won’t let bothersome colleagues, pesky parents, personal questions, or even the suspicious death of a parent, stand in his way.

 In 1929, three brides are married to three brothers in a single ceremony in rural Punjab.
-The women are kept isolated except when their mother-in-law takes them out at night.
-Mehar is determined to discover which of the three brothers is her husband, a task that will lead to lasting consequences.
-Years later, the great-grandson of one of the women returns to India hoping to recover from his drug addiction.
+As Mehar tries to discover which of the three brothers is her husband, a misunderstanding causes lasting consequences.
+Years later, Mehar’s great-grandson returns to India hoping to recover from his drug addiction.

 Although haunted by their traumatic childhoods, Nathan and Maddie still move back to their hometown.
 Their young son Oliver quickly befriends a local boy, a boy with plenty of secrets and a penchant for dark magic.
 When strange things begin happening to Oliver, Nathan and Maddie must fight inner demons and outer foes.